Skip to Content

 2. Add the vegetables!
 Cabbage, carrots, soy sauce, sugar and remaining sesame oil and cook for another few minutes until everything is softened and delicious!

 3. You’re done!
-Time to garnish it and then gobble it!
-Egg roll in a bowl is a contender for literally the easiest dinner ever, right?
+Time to garnish and gobble!
+Egg roll in a bowl is a contender for the easiest dinner ever, right?

-egg roll in a bowl drizzled with sriracha and sprinkled with wonton strips, green onions and sesame seeds
+egg roll in a bowl topped with sriracha, wonton strips, green onions & sesame seeds, an easy one pan dinner

-What to Serve With Turkey Egg Roll In A Bowl
+What to Serve With Egg Roll in a Bowl

-• Serving the cabbage and turkey egg roll bowl mixture over White Rice or Brown Rice.
+• Serving the cabbage and turkey egg roll bowl mixture over rice.

 • Serve the egg roll bowl filling over a bed of lettuce if you want to keep things super low-carb or keto!